 Stratum 4 Brochure is available here.

 In advancing production efficiencies, productivity, and security in a broad range of industrial settings, IA systems employ enterprise-level architectures and operational strategies for automating the monitoring, analysis, supervision, and regulatory control of real or synthetic value production processes.

-Intelligent IA systems produce and consume exponentially growing data sets requiring application of computational (data) science and systems engineering.
-This includes artificial intelligence (machine learning), secure time-sensitive networks, cloud storage systems and the continuous analysis of processes involved in data management, situation assessment, decision and adaptive control applications.
+Intelligent IA systems produce and consume exponentially expanding data sets requiring application of computational (data) science and systems engineering.
+This includes artificial intelligence (machine learning), secure time-sensitive networks, cloud storage systems and the continuous analysis of processes involved in data management, situation assessment, decision, and adaptive control applications.

 Industry 4.0 defines a contemporary smart manufacturing strategy that supports coupling disparate legacy business and manufacturing systems with advanced IA systems.
 Together they provide integrated production automation services through secure, distributed, time-critical automation utilizing intelligent Industrial Internet of Things (IIoT) edge devices integrated into advanced Cyber-Physical Systems (CPS).

 Caveat 1: To paraphrase Bruce Schneier (CTO, IBM Resilient) in his January 27, 2017, New York Magazine essay "Click Here to Kill Everyone," there are compelling reasons to temper, if not in some cases reverse, the tendency to connect anything and everything to the Internet.

 An unbridled IoT phenomenon, especially in automating industrial systems, contains a host of thorny unresolved issues concerning, among other technical, social and political concerns, matters of the reliability, privacy, safety, performance, integrity and accountability of resultant systems.